-Full general education includes 12 years and is carried out in three levels (primary, basic, secondary).
-Primary education includes 6 years and is implemented in I-VI classes; Basic education includes 3 years, implemented in VII-IX grades; Secondary education includes 3 years, is carried out in X-XII grades.
+Full general education includes 12 years of study and carried out in three levels (primary, basic, secondary).
+Primary education includes 6 years of study and implemented in I-VI grades; Basic education includes 3 years, implemented in VII-IX grades; Secondary education includes 3 years, carried out in X-XII grades.
 Primary and basic education is mandatory.

-Education in general educational institutions is carried out in accordance with National Curriculum, which is developed by the National Curriculum Department of the Ministry of Education and Science.
+The study in general educational institutions carried out according to the National Curriculum, developed by the National Curriculum Department of the Ministry of Education and Science.

-Attestation exams are conducted by the LEPL - National Assessment and Examination Center.
-Attestation exams are conducted by computerized testing method (CAT).
+Attestation exams conducted by the LEPL - National Assessment and Examination Center.
+Attestation exams conducted through computerized testing method (CAT).

-The person who completes full general education and receives the certificate (Atestat) has the right to continue learning in higher education institution.
+A person who completes The Full General Education and receives the certificate (Atestate) has the right to continue learning in the higher education institution.

-The person who completes the Basic education has the right to continue studies on the Secondary education level of the General Education or at the initial level of vocational education
+A person who completes the Basic education has the right to continue studies on the Secondary education level of the General Education or primary level of the Vocational education.

-According to the data of April 2018, 2085 public and 224 private schools are functioning in Georgia.
+According to the data from April 2018, 2085 public and 224 private schools operating in Georgia.